The stings of bees and wasps cause localized pain, swelling and mild redness to the site of the sting.

 Sometimes, a dog who has previously been stung may go into anaphylactic shock (an immediate serious allergic reaction) if stung a second time.

-When your dog is stung, he will likely yelp at the time of the sting, and you may see him pawing the stung area, or trying to rub his head on the grass in an attempt to relieve the pain.
+When your dog is stung, he will likely yelp at the time of the sting.
+You may see him pawing the stung area, or trying to rub his head on the grass in an attempt to relieve the pain.

 A swollen muzzle or face is usually a clear sign of a sting.
 Observe him carefully for any other more severe allergic reactions.

-If your dog has experienced bee stings before and has shown minor reactions (e.g. swollen face), talk to your vet to see if your dog is OK to be given some Benadryl to reduce the allergic reactions.
+If your dog has experienced bee stings before and has shown minor reactions (e.g. swollen face), talk to your vet to see if it is OK to give your dog some Benadryl to reduce the allergic reactions.

 Assuming that your dog does not shown severe reactions (see signs below), here is what you can do to help your dog: